attack-monkey/hypereduce/README.md

 ```

-We now want to make 'hello world' updatable.
+To make 'hello world' updatable, we create a reducer which follows the initial state pretty closely.
+The difference being that 'hello world' has been replaced with CHANGE_TEXT.

 ```javaScript